Execut3/django-bigbluebutton/README.md

 ### Requirements

-To use django-bigbluebutton followingpackages are needed.
+To use django-bigbluebutton following packages are needed.
 If you don't have them installed, they will be installed automatically.
 ```
 Django>=2.0
 requests>=2.0